ja-guzzle/docs/docs/How to guides/Administration/Security/User management.md

   </tr>
   <tr>
     <td>Security Role</td>
-    <td>Choose one or more roles <  Choose one role.
-There are three roles Data Analytics, Operator and Admin which is describe below. > </td>
+    <td>Choose one or more roles < There are three roles Data Analytics, Operator and Admin which is describe below. > </td>
   </tr>
 </table>